Lesson 5

 Morning Erections

 Men usually have three to five erections during the night with each erection lasting 25–35 minutes.
 It is a natural occurrence and is not necessarily a sexually driven process.
 The rigidity and duration of these erections, however, decrease with age.
 An early morning erection is the last erection of the 3-to 5 erections and men occasionally discover the erection when they are awake in the morning.
-There are a lot of explanations for men getting morning erections which include a raised testosterone level in the morning, sexual dreams, and a full urinary bladder.
+There are a lot of explanations for men getting morning erections, including a raised testosterone level in the morning, sexual dreams, and a full urinary bladder.

-These dawn erections can occur at any age, and can even provide insight into erectile dysfunction.
+These dawn erections can occur at any age and can even provide insight into erectile dysfunction.
 ED can be physical or psychological, and if an individual experiences morning erections but has erectile dysfunction, professionals can gather that the root cause of their ED is most likely a psychological concern.

 How To Measure Your Penis?